WillEngler/willengler.github.io/content/Technical/typing-spnish-characters-ubuntu.md

 ### Can I Do Better?

 Probably, but this will do for now.
-Iĺl update later if I find something less janky.
+I'll update later if I find something less janky.